nyu-oop-sp18/class06/README.md

 ```

 In the scope where the implicit value has been declared, we can now
-call `adjust` without providing the argument to its implicit `offset`
+call `adjust` without providing the argument to its implicit
-parameter explicitly:
+parameter `o` explicitly:

 ```scala
 adjust(3.0)